-- As of June 30, 2016 the College's assets and deferred outflows of resources exceeded its liabilities and deferred inflows by \$11,393,159 (Net Position).
-Of this amount, (\$1,212,073) is classified as unrestricted net position.
-The largest component, of net position, \$12,601,032, is the College's investment in capital assets, which represents its land, buildings, machinery and equipment, net of accumulated depreciation and related debt.
+- As of June 30, 2018 the College's assets and deferred outflows of resources exceeded its liabilities by \$11,843,439 (Net Position).
+Of this amount, (\$1,340,105) is classified as unrestricted net position.
+The largest component, of net position, \$13,012,709, is the College's investment in capital assets, which represents its land, buildings, machinery and equipment, net of accumulated depreciation and related debt.
 The College uses these capital assets to provide educational services to its students consequently, these assets are not available for future spending. - On June 25, 2012, the Governmental Accounting Standards Board approved a new standard, GASB 68, Accounting Financial Reporting for Pensions, which is designed to improve accounting and financial reporting for state and local government pension plans.
 The standard became effective for fiscal years starting after June 15, 2014 and set new accounting and financial reporting requirements for government employer plans administered through irrevocable trusts.
 More information can be found in Note 5, Defined Benefit Pension Plan of the Notes to the Basic Financial Statement. - The College's Net Position as of July 1, 2014 was restated due to the College's adoption of GASB 68.
 The restatement involved the write off of the College's Prepaid Pension Asset of \$1,691,421 along with the recording of amounts for the College's Proportionate Share of the Net PERS Pension Liability and Pension Related Deferral.
-This changed the beginning-of-the-fiscal-year Net Position from \$13,428,721 to \$11,386,418. - In response to continued state funding uncertainties due to lower enrollments, the College was deliberate and thoughtful in the execution of the fiscal year operating budget.
+This changed the beginning-of-the-fiscal-year Net Position from \$13,428,721 to \$11,386,418. - There was a \$52,215 decrease in the Net Position between Fiscal Year 2016-17 and Fiscal Year 2017-18 due to the adoption of GASB 75 which is a health insurance subsidy for early retirees who are not covered by Medicare.
+This restatement to Net Position represents an additional liability attributable to early retirees who may choose to stay on the College's health plan.
+Additional information pertaining to this liability is located in Note 8 to these financial statements. - In response to continued State funding uncertainties, the College was deliberate and thoughtful in the execution of the fiscal year operating budget.